• Skip to main content

 How Should You Drive an Unloaded Lift Truck on a Ramp?

-You should always drive an unloaded lift truck with the forks pointing downgrade.
+Always drive an unloaded lift truck with the forks pointing downgrade.

 This means when traveling up a ramp without a load, you should drive backward with the forks pointed down the slope and look in the travel direction.